ouri-A/cubesolver/README.md

     *   run send\_to\_esp.py
     *   the bot will solve the cube

+## How It Works
+1. **Calibration** – The system dynamically samples color ranges using the **LAB color space**, ensuring consistent detection under different lighting conditions.
+2. **State Detection** – Using **OpenCV**, the solver scans all cube faces and extracts the current cube state.
+3. **Solution Execution** – The **Kociemba algorithm** calculates the optimal solution, which is then executed by the robotic mechanism.

+## Features
+- Real-time color calibration for accurate cube recognition
+- Efficient state extraction using advanced computer vision techniques
+- Optimized move sequence generation for fast and effective solving
 ## Project Context and Future Potential

 This iteration of the project was developed under significant budget constraints.
 To manage costs: